Things to consider when drafting your HCP/HPOA - Massachusetts and New Hampshire

 When planning for your future healthcare needs, drafting a Healthcare Power of Attorney (HPOA for New Hampshire)/ Healthcare Proxy (HCP for Massachusetts) is a critical step.
 Unlike a financial power of attorney—which can grant broad authority over your finances—the HPOA only activates when you become incapacitated.
-This means that as long as you are of sound mind, your personal medical decisions remain solely your own.
+Incapacity does not only mean a permanent or terminal condition, but it can also include temporary situations where you are unable to communicate or make informed decisions.
+For example, being under general anesthesia, recovering from a serious accident, or experiencing a sudden medical crisis are instances where HPOA may be activated.
+This means that as long as you are of sound mind and able to express your wishes, your personal medical decisions remain solely your own.

-The Role of a Healthcare Power of Attorney
+What is the Role of a Healthcare Power of Attorney?

 An HPOA ensures that someone you trust can make medical decisions on your behalf if you’re unable to do so.
 It provides a safety net so that your healthcare preferences are respected during moments when you cannot communicate them yourself.
-However, because your HPOA only comes into play when you’re incapacitated, it’s essential to clearly outline your wishes and choose your agent with care.
+However, because your HPOA only comes into play when you’re incapacitated, it’s essential to clearly outline your wishes.
+It is also important to choose your agent with care, so that you can ensure your instructions and wishes will be honored.

 Naming Your Agent: One is Often Best